CianHub/guessing-game/README.md

 ## Technologies

-The application was developed with Flask, Python3, HTML5, CSS3, and JavaScript.
+The application was developed with Flask, Python3, HTML5, CSS3, JavaScript and Bootstrap.

 ## Installation